Critical behavior of Fredenhagen-Marcu string order parameters at topological phase transitions with emergent higher-form symmetries

-Away from the fixed point of the toric code model, the exact Wilson and 't Hooft loop operators in Eq.~\eqref{four_wilson_loop} are not symmetries the Hamiltonian anymore, how do we characterize the ground state degeneracy in the toric code phase using the variational iPEPS?
-At $h_x=h_z=0$, the tensor $A$ has a virtual $\mathbb{Z}_2$ symmetry, see Fig~\ref{Fix_point_PEPS}a.
-The virtual $\mathbb{Z}_2$ symmetry allows us to construct the Wilson loop operators at the virtual level~\cite{Schuch_2011}, which are equivalent to the Wilson loop operators on the physical level used to obtain all degenerate ground states.
-Away from $h_x=h_z=0$, we can use the iPEPS ansatz whose tensor $A$ has the virtual $\mathbb{Z}_2$ symmetry, see Fig.~\ref{Fig_append_1}b.
-We find that the ground state energies obtained from the iPEPS with and without imposing virtual $\mathbb{Z}_2$ symmetry are very close to each other in the toric code phase for various bond dimensions.
-So, we can safely impose the virtual $\mathbb{Z}_2$ symmetry to the iPEPS tensor in the toric code phase, which corresponds to the emergent Wilson loop symmetry or the emergent 't Hooft loop symmetry on the physical level.
-Moreover, the optimized iPEPS could usually converge to $\ket{0_x0_y}$ or $\ket{+_x+_y}$.
-We can control which ground state it converges to by initializing the iPEPS tensor as $A+\epsilon R$, where $A$ is given in Fig.~\ref{Fix_point_PEPS}a and $R$ is a random tensor satisfying the required symmetry, and $\epsilon$ is a small number.
-The other three ground states can be constructed from the optimized iPEPS using the virtual $\mathbb{Z}_2$ symmetry of the iPEPS tensor shown in Fig.~\ref{Fig_append_1}b, see Refs.~\cite{lukas_2023,xu_entanglement_2023}.
+Away from the fixed point of the toric code model, the exact Wilson and 't Hooft loop operators in Eq.~\eqref{four_wilson_loop} are not symmetries the Hamiltonian anymore.
+Since we mainly focus on the FM string order parameter $O_Z$, we just need to find the ground state $\ket{0_x0_y}$, which is the simultaneous eigenstate of emergent non-contractible Wilson loop operators along $x$ and $y$ directions.
+Because the optimized iPEPS usually converge to $\ket{0_x0_y}$ or $\ket{+_x+_y}$, we can control which ground state it converges to by initializing the iPEPS tensor as $A+\epsilon R$, where $A$ is given in Fig.~\ref{Fix_point_PEPS}a and $R$ is a random tensor satisfying the required lattice symmetry, and $\epsilon$ is a small number.
+We emphasis that we do not imposing the virtual $\mathbb{Z}_2$ symmetry shown in Fig.~\ref{Fig_append_1}b to the tensor during the optimization.